 jonathan [dot] schenke [at] gmail [dot] com

-Jonathan is an engineer at Doctor Wu’s in Brooklyn, NY.
-He’s worked with musicians you might like such as Parquet Courts, The Drums, Liturgy, PC Worship, The Men, Fucked Up, Dirty Beaches, Frankie Rose and Girl Talk, and for a variety of labels including Anti, Dull Tools, Fat Cat, Frenchkiss, Hardly Art, Matador, Mom + Pop, Northern Spy, Rough Trade, Sacred Bones, Thrill Jockey, What’s Your Rupture, and XL.
+Jonathan owns and operates a studio in Brooklyn, NY.
+He’s worked with musicians you might like such as Parquet Courts, The Drums, Liturgy, PC Worship, The Men, Fucked Up, Dirty Beaches, Frankie Rose and Girl Talk, and for a variety of labels including Anti, Cult, Dull Tools, Fat Cat, Frenchkiss, Hardly Art, Matador, Mom + Pop, Northern Spy, Rough Trade, Sacred Bones, Thrill Jockey, What’s Your Rupture, and XL.

 The New Yorker called Jonathan “a go-to producer for Brooklyn’s indie-rock elite” and Brooklyn Magazine named him a “Producer You Didn’t Even Know You Know (But Trust Us You Do)“.
 His work has been featured on National Public Radio, The New York Times, The New Yorker, Pitchfork, and Rolling Stone, and he has been interviewed by The New York Times, Tape Op, Delicious Audio, Red Bull Music Academy, Interview Magazine and Stonehall Sessions.